SIR epidemics in populations with large sub-communities: Model, main results and heuristics

 The following theorem tells us that, as $n\to\infty$, if $R_0 \leq 1$ then an epidemic stays small with probability $\pi_W=1$.
-If $R_0>1$, then with probability $1-\pi_W$ a major outbreak occurs and the epidemic infects a positive fraction $\zinf$ of the community, while with probability $\pi_W$ the epidemic stays small.
-Furthermore, a central limit theorem is given for the number of individuals infected during a major outbreak.
+If $R_0>1$, then with probability $1-\pi_W>0$ a major outbreak occurs and the epidemic infects a positive fraction $\zinf$ of the community, while with probability $\pi_W$ the epidemic stays small.
+Furthermore, a central limit theorem is given for the number of individuals infected during a major outbreak. \begin{theorem} \begin{enumerate} \item Suppose that $R_0 \le 1$.
+Then